It won't be easy, but it's possible

 Break Down Your Monthly Savings Rate

-Saving half your income is doable, but you may need to aim even higher if you want to have more money to live off each month once you retire.
-If you need to save more, you’ve got two options.
-First, you can trim down your expenses as much as possible.
+- Trim down your expenses as much as possible.
 Getting a roommate or two, selling your car and using public transportation instead, or canceling your cable TV can reduce your outflow.

-Next, you can work on increasing your income and saving the extra money.
+- Work on increasing your income and saving the extra money.
 You could increase your hours at work, take on a part-time job or start a side hustle to add to your cash flow.
 If those aren’t options, you can always try selling things you don’t need for extra savings.

 Choose the Right Savings Vehicles